🔼The name Patmos: Summary

 Here at Abarim Publications we surmise that at present we have not enough information or even insight into the nature and working of the Book of Revelation to guess what was going on at Patmos, who John was and what the deal was with the seven churches in Asia Minor (there were many more in Anatolia and beyond; why these seven?
 But see Isaiah 4:1, Exodus 2:16, Proverbs 9:1).
 Was John really on Patmos, or was "being on Patmos" a colloquial expression, perhaps an old-world equivalent of "being up the creek" or perhaps even "going to Arabia" (which might have meant "being itinerant"; also see our article on the name Nereus).
 John said he was on the island through (δια, dia) the Word and the testimony, and, as some scholars note, the causative span might include the name Patmos: the island was called Patmos through the Word.

 He also said that he was in the Spirit, and on the Lord's Day, and viewed things that weren't part of observable reality.
-In other words: John may not have physically been on Patmos but rather "in spirit", just like he was in heaven (4:2), the wilderness (17:3) and a high mountain (21:10, see the close similarity with Ezekiel 40:2).
-This would also correspond to the remote-viewing tradition of Ezekiel at the Chebar River and Daniel at the Ulai Canal and Tigris (Ezekiel 1:1, Daniel 8:6, Daniel 10:4).
+In other words: John may not have physically been on Patmos but rather "in spirit", just like he was in heaven (Revelation 4:2), the wilderness (Revelation 17:3) and a high mountain (Revelation 21:10, see the close similarity with Ezekiel 40:2).
+This would also correspond to the remote-viewing tradition of Ezekiel at the Chebar River and Daniel at the Ulai and Tigris (Ezekiel 1:1, Daniel 8:6, 10:4).

 🔼Etymology and meaning of the name Patmos